datacarpentry/image-processing/_episodes/05-creating-histograms.md

 > mostly black background.
 What if we want to focus more closely on the leaf of
 > the seedling?
 That is where a mask enters the picture!
 >
-> Navigate to the **Desktop/workshops/image-processing/05-creating-histograms**
-> directory, and edit the **GrayscaleMaskHistogram.py** program.
-The skeleton
-> program is a copy of the mask program above, with comments showing where to
+> `code/05-GrayscaleMaskHistogram.py` includes the skeleton of the mask program above,
-> make changes.
+> with comments showing where to make changes.
 >
 > First, use a tool like ImageJ to determine the *(x, y)* coordinates of a
 > bounding box around the leaf of the seedling.
 Then, using techniques from the